BILDUNGSLOGIN/public_api_docs/README.md

-# Public API's of BILDUNGSLOGIN
+# BILDUNGSLOGIN Media API's

-The following API's are being used by BILDUNGSLOGIN and Publishers part of the Association of German Publishers within the VBM Service GmbH.
+The following API's are being used by BILDUNGSLOGIN and Publishers as part of the Association of German Publishers within the VBM Service GmbH.

+This documentation is provided as-is, under the license terms provided [as documented](LICENSE.txt).
+The license terms do apply exclusively for documentation purposes, not for the creation or usage of software thereof.

 ## BILDUNGSLOGIN Metadata- API